AL-FATIHAH

 The retina is the neural tissue which lines the entire inside of

-to leak fluid which accumulates in the macula
+to leak fluid which accumulates in the macula, causing decreased

 When vision is affected by macular edema, the ophthalmologist may